RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/KIC_with_fragments.md

 -   **Loop reconstruction:** The *de novo* prediction of the conformation of a peptide segment given its sequence, where the initial backbone and side-chain conformations are discarded
 -   **Loop refinement:** Finding low-energy conformations for a given peptide conformation and sequence

-Although this documentation refers to modeling loop regions, in practice the KIC with fragments protocol can be applied to any protein segments at least 3 residues in length, given the availability of fragment data (which can be generated for any amino acid sequence of interest, using either the free [Robetta web server](http://robetta.bakerlab.org/) or the [fragment picker application](app-fragment-picker); see [Using Fragment Files in Rosetta](fragment-file) for details).
+Although this documentation refers to modeling loop regions, in practice the KIC with fragments protocol can be applied to any protein segments at least 3 residues in length, given the availability of fragment data (which can be generated for any amino acid sequence of interest, using either the free [Robetta web server](http://robetta.bakerlab.org/) or the [[fragment picker application|app-fragment-picker]]; see [[Using Fragment Files in Rosetta|fragment-file]] for details).

 Quick Start Example